 Here are a few practical applications that flows from the consideration of nitrite and nitrate in bacon.

-– An important economic and fod safety consideration is shelf life.
+– An important economic and food safety consideration is shelf life.
 In order to extend shelf life, good manufacturing practices, a thorough food safety program and using the correct heat, freezing and pH during processing are as important as antimicrobial chemicals.
 Some argue that these may have the ability to replace most antimicrobial’s in food.
 An example of this is the contention that much of the improved shelf life in the US on bacon and poultry products is “attributed to improvements in sanitation between cooking and packaging as a requirement to control Listeria contamination”. (private communication with Dr. Tompkin)

-– Use nitrate, nitrite and salt in combination with a low temperature, targeting an internal core temp of between 50 and 65 deg C for at least 30 minutes.
+– Use nitrite and salt in combination with a low temperature, targeting an internal core temp of between 50 and 65 deg C for at least 30 minutes.

-– The goal of keeping the meat temperature below 5 deg C from receiving of meat till before smoking/ cooking and then rapid chilling and freezing and keeping the finished product below 5 deg C is an excellent way of increase the lag time and the reduce the rate of growth of L. monocytogenes.
+– The goal of keeping the meat temperature below 5 deg C from receiving of meat till before smoking/ cooking and then rapid chilling and freezing and keeping the finished product below 5 deg C is an excellent way of increasing the lag time and the reduce the rate of growth of L. monocytogenes.
 As a general policy, meat must be kept below this during processing.

 – Related to the greening of bacon.
 “Greening is due to the growth of certain other lactobacilli which also occur on cured meats and is a very old problem.
-It is a major problem at times if cooked product is held in storage allowing for the lactobacilli to multiply and then the product is used as rework into new product.
+It is a major problem at times if cooked product is held in storage allowing for the lactobacilli to multiply and then the product is used as rework into a new product.
 Over time the repetitive addition of aged rework leads to a high population of lactobacilli that are exceptionally heat resistant.
 They are microaerophilic meaning they can not tolerate much oxygen and grow well under the perimeter of sausages or in vacuum packaged meats.
 Upon opening the packages the product turns green.” (private communication with Dr. Tompkin)

-Another reason often sited for a green discolouration in cured meat is nitrite burn.
+Another reason often cited for a green discolouration in cured meat is nitrite burn.
 It is caused by a combination of excessive levels of nitrite and reduced pH (Deibel and Evans, 1957).
 The levels that nitrite is used in cured meat is so low that greening in bacon is unlikely to occur as a result of nitrite and reduced pH. (private communication with Dr. Tompkin)

 Nitrite’s role in cured meat is far more than only colour and taste.
 It is a key component of a very complex environment with definite antimicrobial efficacy.
 It is an effective hurdle against clostridium butulinum.
 Its antimicrobial efficacy extends to other organisms, the level of which differs from organism to organism.
 It is definitely an important general antimicrobial hurdle.